Dare-marvel/NotesGalaxy-Engineering-Made-Effortless/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin amazing-feature`)
 5. Open a Pull Request

 ---
-## 🌟 Support
-If you like this project, please give it a ⭐ and share it with your friends!

----
 ## 📝 License